Novospire/maretechapp/docs/00-context/Context-Pack.md

 - Minimum photo set requirements per mode (how many, which angles, quality rules)
 - Confidence thresholds and wording per mode (what qualifies as SUSPECT vs CLEAR, etc.)
 - Interim MVP default will be defined via capture-policy config (see ADR 0001)
+- **Phase-1 note:** We do not collect passive/background location (GSM/GPS) or weather/environment data in Phase-1.
+Only images + optional user-entered context are used.
+(ADR-0003)

 ### Product operations
 - Re-check timing logic defaults per mode (recommended windows and triggers)